 According to the Massachusetts Institute of Technology, “Amphetamine is gaining popularity with college students across the nation.”
 College students––especially those enrolled full-time––abuse these drugs at much higher rates than any other age group, and it is of particular concern to private campuses and the students who attend them.
 Even if you are not a college student, it can be difficult to explain to your parents that you have been abusing amphetamines and are struggling with addiction, but many individuals in their first years away from home experience these issues.

 Below are some tips to help you have a productive conversation about your need to seek treatment with your parents.
-However, if you require immediate treatment for amphetamine addiction, call 800-768-8728 now.

 This is an incredibly important part of having the talk about your treatment needs with your parents.
 This probably isn’t a conversation you necessarily want to have, and because of the delicate nature of the issue, you may tend to leave certain important pieces of information out.
 Your parents may ask questions, though, about why you started abusing amphetamines in the first place, from where you obtained them, and how long you have been abusing them.
 Being honest will show them you are serious about getting help and that you truly will work hard to change your situation.